RFI

 14 November 2025

 Importing medicinal products into the European Union is not merely a matter of logistics and trade.
 It is, above all, an activity strictly regulated by pharmaceutical law, in which quality, safety, and compliance with Good Manufacturing Practice (GMP) requirements are key.
 By definition, import also includes storage, quality control during batch release, and distribution.
-One of the most important […]
+One of the most important elements of this entire process is the […]

 Read more